cvai-roig-lab/Net2Brain/README.md

 ## Feature Extraction

+> Note: For more detailed instructions and customization options, refer to the provided notebooks and documentation.

 Net2Brain allows you to extract features from a variety of pretrained models or your own custom models.
 This feature extraction process is crucial for analyzing neural network representations and comparing them with human brain activity patterns.

 To extract features using Net2Brain, follow these steps: